yasmimc/weather-recipes-front/README.md

 This is a site where you can look for recipes that match the weather!

+And it was developed for [Biz Capital](https://bizcapital.com.br/)'s selection process.

 <p align="center" >
 <img src="public/assets/weatherRecipes.gif" height="300"/>
 </p>